SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

-Once you're sure that the optional *does* contain a value, you can access its underlying value by adding an exclamation mark (``!``) to the end of the optional's name.
+Once you're sure that the optional *does* contain a value, you can access its underlying value by adding an exclamation point (``!``) to the end of the optional's name.
-The exclamation mark effectively says,
+The exclamation point effectively says,
 “I know that this optional definitely has a value; please use it.”
 This is known as :newTerm:`forced unwrapping` of the optional's value: